Prowtonz/CS4220/Week06/lab.md

 Complete all the problems below.
 100 Points total.
 Please submit homework to CSNS.

 - For FULL credit use proper ES6 syntax including using let/const properly.
-- For FULL credit upload only a single javascript file and output all answers to the console.
+- For FULL credit upload two javascript files and output all answers to the console.
+- The files should be called: file-read.js and http-request.js

 ---